kavitakr2130-cloud/BrewHaven-Logo-Project/README.md

-Project Overview
+Thrinax Graphic Design Internship – Brand Identity Design

-This project is part of my graphic design internship at Thrinax.
-The objective was to design a professional brand identity for a startup coffee shop, focusing on a "cozy" and welcoming atmosphere.
+This project involves the conceptualization and creation of a professional logo for BrewHaven, a startup coffee shop.
+The goal was to develop a cohesive brand identity that feels both premium and welcoming.

-Design Concept
-Brand Name: BrewHaven.

-Tagline: "Where every cup feels like home".
+What's inside:

-Visual Strategy: The logo uses a "Modern Rustic" stacked layout, featuring a steaming coffee cup icon with integrated coffee beans to represent authenticity and comfort.
+Primary Logo: A stacked "Modern Rustic" layout featuring a steaming cup icon.

-Key Features & Requirements
-Conceptualization: Developed through multiple sketching phases to find the most balanced composition.

-Vector Quality: Designed using high-quality elements to ensure the logo remains sharp at any size (infinite scaling).
+Integrated Graphics: Coffee bean elements embedded within the icon for visual storytelling.

-Brand Variations: Includes both light and dark variations to ensure the logo works across all marketing materials.
+Variations: Optimized versions for both Light and Dark backgrounds to ensure brand consistency across all platforms.

-Final Deliverables
-PNG Files: For quick digital previewing and social media use.

-PDF Print: High-quality output preserved in a vector-ready format to meet professional industry standards.
+Technical Details:

+Tools used: Canva (Vector-based elements).

+Color Palette: Dark Cocoa and Cream White for high contrast and a "cozy" aesthetic.

+Principles: Focused on scalability and readability for high-quality printing.

+Prepared by: Kavita kumari

+Intern ID: THX-MAY126-935